Apocalypse (Bottom): Plot

-Richie rushes to the hospital, where, after causing much havoc with the nurse (Helen Lederer) and the patients, he is granted a clean bill of health by Sir Roger Cobham (Roger Brierley), a famous heart surgeon, who kicks him out immediately afterward.
-Richie is relieved, but on the way out he and Eddie accidentally push an old man (Nick Gillard) down a lift shaft.
+Richie believes he could die of illness and rushes to the hospital, where, after causing much havoc with the nurse (Helen Lederer) and the patients, he is granted a clean bill of health by Sir Roger Cobham (Roger Brierley), a famous heart surgeon, who kicks him out immediately afterwards.
+Richie is relieved, but on the way out he accidentally push an old man in a wheelchair (Nick Gillard) down a lift shaft that is still under repairs (and the Out of Order sign is hanging around the back of his neck, possibly removed by Eddie).
 Richie then comes to the conclusion that his death will be caused by an incident.

-Three days later, Richie has created a bunker and has not left it for three days and nights nor has he eaten anything, as he has enlisted Eddie to test all of the food and drink for poisonings.
+Three days later, Richie has created a bunker out of the sofa and has not left it for three days and nights nor has he eaten anything, as he has enlisted Eddie to test all of the food and drink for poisonings.
 Eddie has taken this task to heart, especially when testing alcohol.
+Gradually as Richie remains stuck himself under his sofa bunker for three whole days "and absolutely nothing's happen", he grew starving and frustrated as well paranoid as he attempt to leave his bunker for the lavvy once and all until he hit himself at the door on its side and retreat back to his own safety.

-After bribing Eddie to check if the moon has risen yet, Richie notices that the ceiling above him is sagging, and Eddie explains that it's his piano.
+After bribing Eddie to check if the moon has risen yet, Richie notices that the ceiling above him is sagging, and Eddie explains that it is his piano.
 Richie makes him go upstairs and move it.
-Richie prays that whatever fate awaits him be given instead to Eddie.
-His prayer is repeatedly interrupted by Eddie playing piano and just as Richie gets up to order Eddie to come down at once, Eddie and the piano crash through the ceiling, destroying Richie's bunker.
-It's only at this moment that Richie realises that everything that transpired leading him to get the curse was because of Eddie, who suggested they go to the fair, the one who shot the stallholder and suggested that they hide in the fortune teller's tent and then on the third night just before the moon rolls he dropped a piano on Richie's head.
+Richie prays to god and wishes that whatever fate awaits him be given instead to Eddie.
+His prayer is repeatedly interrupted by Eddie playing piano and just as irritated Richie gets up to order Eddie to come down at once, Eddie and the piano crash through the ceiling, destroying Richie's bunker.
+It is only at this moment that Richie realises that everything that transpired leading him to get the curse was because of Eddie, who suggested they go to the fair, and the one who shot the stallholder in the eye and suggested that they hide in the fortune teller's tent and then on the third night just before the moon rolls, he dropped a piano on Richie's head.
 Realising that Eddie could be the cause of his death and intends get his hands on Aunty Olga's £300, Richie throws him out of the flat.